actinia-org/actinia-introduction/docs/index.md

 * addressing the paradigm of computing next to the data
 * no need to bother yourself with the low-level management of petabytes of data

+The five V’s of **big data**: Volume, velocity, variety, veracity and value.

-Still, some critical **issues** have to be addressed:
+Still, some critical **issues** have to be addressed in the geospatial realm:

 * lack of Analysis-Ready-data (ARD) available for consumption in the cloud
 * lack of compatibility between different data systems
     * we are on it: the [openEO H2020 project](https://openeo.org)
 * lack of cloud abstraction, for easier move between vendors and providers

 ### Overview actinia